lara-vel-dev/lara-vel-dev/README.md

 <p>I'm not just a programmer; I'm a perpetual learner and a technology junkie.
 I thrive on the thrill of discovering new things and exploring the latest trends in the tech world. </p>

-<p>Beyond programming, I love cooking, drawing, gaming and of course, watching series. </p>
+<p>Beyond programming, I love cooking, drawing, reading, playing music instruments gaming and watching series. </p>

 </div>